-The summary appears on your map's details page and should provide information so users better understand your map's purpose.
+Finally, you'll add a summary.
+The summary appears on your map's details page and should provide information about the map so users better understand your map's purpose.

 - For Summary, type This map shows hurricane evacuation routes in Houston, Texas.

-The map is saved.
+The map saves.
 It now appears in your account's content.
-You can access your content by clicking ArcGIS (public account) or Home (organizational account) and choosing Content.
+You can access your content by clicking ArcGIS (public account) or the options button next to the map's name (organizational account) and choosing Content.
 For now, you'll set the sharing permissions.

-- On the ribbon, click the Share button.
+- On the Contents toolbar, click Share map.

-- In the Share window, check Everyone (public).
+- In the Share window, choose Everyone (public) and click Save.

 Create a web app

-The Create a New Web App window appears.
-It includes a gallery of configurable apps, organized into categories based on purpose and functionality.
+The Instant Apps gallery appears.
 You want your map to be the primary focus of your app.
-You also want to show the legend, pop-up information, and a map description.
-For these purposes, you'll use the Basic Viewer app.
+You also want to show the legend, your bookmarks, and a map description.
+For these purposes, you'll use the Minimalist app template.

+The Create App - Minimalist window appears.
 Before you configure the app, you must specify its title, tags, and summary.
 By default, the app has the same information as the web map used to create it.
-You'll change the title to better represent what you intend the map to emphasize, and leave the other parameters unchanged.
+You'll change the title to better represent what you intend the map to emphasize and leave the other parameters unchanged.